Equivalences of LLT polynomials via lattice paths: LLT polynomials

-where $s-r+1$ gives the number of columns necessary in the vertex model for $\bg$, $\beta(r+i)$ will give the top boundary condition for the $i^{th}$ column from the left, and $\gamma(r+i)$ will give the bottom boundary condition for the $i^{th}$ column from the left.
+Note that $s-r+1$ gives the number of columns necessary in the vertex model for $\bg$, $\beta(r+i)$ gives the top boundary condition for the $i^{th}$ column from the left, and $\gamma(r+i)$ gives the bottom boundary condition for the $i^{th}$ column from the left.
 With this notation, we introduce the lattice that will be of particular interest to us:

 We let $\mathcal{Z}_{\bg}(X_n; t)$ denote the partition function of $L_{\bg}$, that is